wpendl99/.github/profile/security/practice/practice.md

 You can then find a challenge that looks interesting and try to solve it.
 Challenges that have a tutorial icon will step you through the challenge and explain how it works.
 You can then use that knowledge to solve challenges that don't have a tutorial.

 To begin, it is suggested that you do the `DOM XSS` tutorial.
-This will show you how to do a XXS attack using the application search input.
+This will show you how to do a XSS attack using the application search input.